Barb2023/Store_Sales_Reports/README.md

 # Store_Sales_Reports #

-In this project I will be using Python(EDA) and Power BI to show several information OF THE Store orders made in four consecutive years from different countries.
+In this project I will be using Python(EDA) and Power BI to show several information of the Store orders made in four consecutive years from different countries.

 ---